mloche/magento_py/README.md

 #notes :
 #if databse is on remote server, allow connection to the database from the serveur where the
 #script will be executed
+Config files are in config_files/
+	- cert.cnf for the auto certification informations, can be personalized with Organization informations

+	- config.yaml for all the conf params